16 Ways You’re Using Your Grill Wrong

-“Foodborne illness peaks in summer months as bacteria thrive in warmer climates,” Magoulas says.
-Part of the problem comes from seasonal allergies: Sneezing on the food can transfer bacteria such as Staphyloccus Aureus to your meal.
-So that sauce or marinade that you’ve brushed on your steak, ribs, or chicken could be a breeding ground for bacteria.
-Even if you reheat the leftover marinade or sauce, Staph Aureus can survive heat, according to the American Meat Science Association.
+"Foodborne illness peaks in summer months as bacteria thrive in warmer climates," Magoulas says.
+Sneezing or touching your food can transfer bacteria such as Staphylococcus aureus to your meal.
+So that sauce or marinade that you've brushed on your steak, ribs, or chicken could be a breeding ground for bacteria.
+Even if you reheat the leftover marinade or sauce, bacteria can survive the heat of lower temperatures, according to the American Meat Science Association.
 Best to discard any extra marinade or sauce as a result.
 Use a clean bowl, clean brush, and freshly poured BBQ sauce to serve with your cooked meat instead.
-These are the 9 foods you should never eat at a barbecue.
+(These are the 9 foods you should never eat at a barbecue.)

 Using lighter fluid

 While it might seem like a great idea to spray your charcoal with lighter fluid to get that fire going, Weber's Grilling Guide for Charcoal Grills recommends avoiding it.
 Lighter fluid can adversely flavor your food and potentially be a fire hazard.
 Chimney starters and lighter cubes are more effective and cleaner ways to light your charcoal as per Weber.

 When meat is cooked at high temperatures, as can be the case with grilling and charbroiling, high levels of carcinogenic compounds may form, according to the National Cancer Institute.
 And there's evidence that these chemicals may contribute to an increased risk for cancer, according to research in the Journal Environmental International.
 The American Institute for Cancer Research recommends precooking meat briefly in the microwave and using a marinade to reduce levels of carcinogenic compounds.
 Follow these other grilling guidelines to cut your cancer risk from grilled meat.